-The aluminium bifolding door offers a host of benefits in the home.
-With more bifolding door systems available than ever before, if you are a homeowner looking for a quality bifolding door there is a huge amount of choice.
-One area you may be considering is the appearance and aesthetics.
-So who makes the slimmest bifolding doors?
+The aluminium bifolding door offers a host of benefits in the home, but what are the slimmest bifolding doors available at the door mullions?
+With more bifolding door systems available than ever before, if you are a homeowner looking for a quality bifolding door, there is a tremendous amount of choice.
+One area you may be considering is the appearance and aesthetics at the door mullion.
+For the trade, this article helps you compare the majority of the UK systems, useful to compare against the products you do sell.

 Who makes the slimmest bifolding doors?

-One of the promoted features of the bifolding door is the ‘door sight line’.
-The door sight line is the visible aluminium you see on a closed set of bifolding doors, where the door panels meet.
-This is also referred to as the door mullion.
-Here is our table illustrating the sight line of virtually every aluminium bifolding door system you can buy in the UK today.
+One of the promoted features of the bifolding door is the ‘door sightline’.
+The door sightline is the visible aluminium you see on a closed set of bifolding doors.
+This is where the door panels meet or referred to as the door mullion.
+Here is our table illustrating the sightline of virtually every aluminium bifolding door system available today.
+See how they compare in order of slimness at the door mullion and the sightline dimension you can expect to see.

 |BIFOLDING DOOR SYSTEM||Meeting Stile Sight Line|